hexojs/site/source/docs/index.md

 ### Requirements

-Installing Hexo is quite easy.
-However, you do need to have a couple of other things installed first:
+Installing Hexo is quite easy and only requires the following beforehand:

 - [Node.js](http://nodejs.org/) (Should be at least Node.js 8.6, recommends 10.0 or higher)
 - [Git](http://git-scm.com/)